 The formation of AIHM is a bold response to a call to action for change — to transform the way we think about health and health care.
 The Academy is home to a broadening international community of healthcare practitioners, health seekers, and advocates connected by a shared holistic philosophy of person-centered care.
 The AIHM community recognizes the link between our health and the state of the planet and deeply considers the social determinants of health and the quality of our relationships to ourselves and one another.

 - The Healing Power of Love.
 Holistic health care practitioners strive to meet the patient with grace, kindness, acceptance, and spirit without condition, as love is life's most powerful healer.

-- Optimal Health is the primary goal of holistic medical practice.
+- Optimal Health.
+Optimal Health is the primary goal of holistic practice.
 It is the conscious pursuit of the highest level of functioning and balance of the physical, environmental, mental, emotional, social and spiritual aspects of human experience, resulting in a dynamic state of being fully alive.
 This creates a condition of well-being regardless of the presence or absence of disease.

 - Whole Person.
 Holistic health care practitioners view people as the unity of body, mind, spirit and the systems in which they live.